-1. Procedures for Returning to Work (RTA)
+1. Procedure for Returning to Work (RTW)

 In order to return to the workplace, staff must complete a Return to Work (School) form, which is available electronically or from the Principal.
 A RTW form should be completed and returned to the school before returning to the workplace.
 Staff will be asked to confirm that the details in the RTW Form remain unchanged following subsequent periods of school closure or an absence greater than three days.

 The Principal will provide: details of the Induction Training for completion by staff and details of any additional health and safety measures in place in the school to facilitate the staff member’s return to the school facility.

 - Number of questions increased from 5 to 7 (other 5 are slightly reworded)

 2. Return to work safely and Lead Worker Representative

 This Covid-19 Response Plan was developed by School Leadership and implementation of this plan and the associated control measures will lie primarily with the Board of Management and the School Leadership.